SwayamDesai/LLM-Powered-ICD-10-Coding-Assistant/README.md

-**ICD-10 Coding Assistant**
+ICD-10 Coding Assistant

-**Inference Analytics AI – Capstone Project**
+Inference Analytics AI – Capstone Project

-**Overview:**
+Overview:
 This project develops an AI-powered assistant that predicts ICD-10 medical codes from short clinical text descriptions.
 The goal is to make the medical coding process faster, easier, and more consistent for healthcare professionals.

 The system combines retrieval-based search and large language models (LLMs) to improve context understanding and code accuracy.

-**How It Works:**
+How It Works:

-1. Data Collection: ICD-10 code descriptions and related medical text were gathered from public sources.
+Data Collection: ICD-10 code descriptions and related medical text were gathered from public sources.

-2. Knowledge Base: All ICD-10 code data is embedded using transformer models and stored in Milvus, a vector database that allows fast and efficient similarity search.
+Knowledge Base: All ICD-10 code data is embedded using transformer models and stored in Milvus, a vector database that enables fast and efficient similarity search.

-3. Model: A fine-tuned Qwen based Large Language Model (LLM) uses the retrieved information to predict the most relevant ICD-10 codes.
+Model: A fine-tuned Qwen-based Large Language Model (LLM) uses the retrieved information to predict the most relevant ICD-10 codes.

-4. RAG Pipeline: The system applies a Retrieval-Augmented Generation (RAG) approach:
+RAG Pipeline: The system applies a Retrieval-Augmented Generation (RAG) approach:

-5. Retrieve the most relevant ICD-10 entries from the vector database
+Retrieve the most relevant ICD-10 entries from the vector database

-6. Generate and refine predictions based on the retrieved context
+Generate and refine predictions based on the retrieved context

-**Key Features:**
+Key Features:

 Predicts ICD-10 codes from short clinical notes or diagnosis descriptions

 Uses a knowledge-augmented retrieval system for context-aware predictions

-Can be adapted for use in clinical documentation or healthcare analytics tools
+Adaptable for clinical documentation or healthcare analytics tools

-Modular design for easy integration and further model fine-tuning
+Modular design for easy integration and future fine-tuning

-**Tech Stack:**
+Tech Stack:

 Python 3.10+